scalation/scalation_py/PandemicForecasting/README.md

 - [DLinear](https://github.com/cure-lab/LTSF-Linear)
 - [NLinear](https://github.com/cure-lab/LTSF-Linear)

-The implementation of DLinear and NLinear is taken from their implementation.
-All the other models above are built using the "torch.nn" module from PyTorch, which provides a comprehensive set of tools and functionalities to construct and train neural networks efficiently.
+All the models above are built using the "torch.nn" module from PyTorch, which provides a comprehensive set of tools and functionalities to construct and train neural networks efficiently.
 ### Transformers
 - Transformer
 - Informer